Constitutional-Law

 Supreme Court rejected dangerous “independent state legislature” theory in Moore v.
 Harper with 6-3 decision, preserving state courts’ ability to review federal election laws under state constitutions.
 Theory would have given state legislatures unchecked power over federal …

-US Supreme Court North Carolina Legislature Democracy advocates independent-state-legislature supreme-court election-law constitutional-law checks-and-balances +1 more
+U.S. Supreme Court North Carolina Legislature Democracy advocates independent-state-legislature supreme-court election-law constitutional-law checks-and-balances +1 more

 Read more →